zero-nnkn/vision-assistant-services/README.md

 ![sequence-diagram](./docs/sequence-diagram.png)

 ## Deployment
-The Vision Assistant backend is deployed on the AWS Cloud infrastructure, leveraging a combination of services to ensure scalability, reliability, and accesibility.
+The Vision Assistant backend is deployed on the AWS Cloud infrastructure, leveraging a combination of services to ensure scalability, reliability, and accessibility.
 The microservices are dockerized and orchestrated using AWS ECS with EC2 and Fargate launch types.
 Below is an overview of the deployment solution and the AWS services involved:

 ![deployment](./docs/deployment.png)

 ## Future Work
-- Our future endeavors will focus on further enhancing the VQA service, with particularly emphasis on optimizing the Vision-language model
+- Our future endeavors will focus on further enhancing the VQA service, with particular emphasis on optimizing the Vision-language model
-- **User-Centric Retraining:** we are dedicated to building a training platform that harnesses users' feedback effectively, allowing us to iteratively fine-tune the model based on real-world usage scenarios and user-generated questions.
+- **User-Centric Retraining:** We are dedicated to building a training platform that harnesses users' feedback effectively, allowing us to iteratively fine-tune the model based on real-world usage scenarios and user-generated questions.

 ![future-work](./docs/overall-architecture.png)

 ## Contributing
-As the project is made by multiple services, please follow the guid corresponding to the service you want to contribute to.
+As the project is done by multiple services, please follow the guide corresponding to the service you want to contribute to.